VirtoCommerce/vc-module-content/docs/pages-blogs-management.md

 ## Pages

 Pages displayed on the Storefront can be managed in VC Content Module.
 The admin should select the Store and then click on 'Pages'.
-The system will display the 'Pages list' blade and allow the admin to mange each page from the list.
+The system will display the 'Pages list' blade and allow the admin to manage each page from the list.
 The following actions are allowed by the system:

 1. Download the file that contains page content;
 1. Copy link;